List of NASCAR race wins by Kyle Busch: Xfinity Series

 In the Xfinity Series, Busch, the 2004 Rookie of the Year and 2009 series champion, has won 102 races, ranking him first for all-time series wins.
 Busch has won at 28 different tracks in the series.

+Busch also initially won the 2020 My Bariatric Solutions 300 at Texas Motor Speedway (highlighted in black) but was disqualified after his car failed post-race inspection.

 Truck Series

-In the Craftsman Truck Series, Busch has won 63 races, ranking him first on the all-time wins list.
+In the Craftsman Truck Series, Busch has won 67 races, ranking him first on the all-time wins list.
 He has won at 20 different tracks in the series.

+His win in the 2023 CRC Brakleen 150 at Pocono Raceway was the 100th win for his Truck Series team, Kyle Busch Motorsports, which he formed in 2010.
+Busch scored the majority of his team's wins in its history.

+His win in the 2024 Fr8Auctions 208 at Atlanta Motor Speedway marked the first time he won for a team other than KBM (which closed down their Truck Series team and sold it to Spire Motorsports at the end of the 2023 season) since 2009 when he won the race at Texas in November for Billy Ballew Motorsports.
+Busch drove in that race for Spire Motorsports, the team that purchased KBM's Truck Series assets.

 Camping World East Series

-In the Camping World East Series, Busch has won once in his only series start.
+In the Camping World East Series (now known as the ARCA Menards Series East), which is not a NASCAR national (top 3) series, Busch has won once in his only series start.